Contact Models in Robotics: a Comparative Analysis: Experiments

 \textbf{\\CCP relaxation.}

 As detailed previously, the CCP contact model relaxes the \textit{Signorini condition}.
 As shown in Fig.~\ref{fig:plots_slidingcube_ccp}, this results in non-null normal contact forces and velocities when a contact point is sliding.
-As a consequence, the contact points start to bump, which modifies the trajectory of the system (Fig.~\ref{fig:plots_slidingcube_ccp}, left), which also impacts the overall dissipated energy (Fig.~\ref{fig:plots_slidingcube_ccp}, right).
+As a consequence, the contact points start to bounce, which modifies the trajectory of the system (Fig.~\ref{fig:plots_slidingcube_ccp}, left), which also impacts the overall dissipated energy (Fig.~\ref{fig:plots_slidingcube_ccp}, right).
 The model adopted by Raisim aims at correcting this undesired phenomenon by enforcing the Signorini condition but still does not match the analytical solution due to its relaxation of the MDP \eqref{eq:Raisim_kkt} (Fig.~\ref{fig:plots_slidingcube_ccp}, right).

+In Figure~\ref{fig:plots_slidingcube_ccpncp}, we simulate a cube dragged on a plane and measure the integral error between the trajectory obtained with the CCP/ADMM solver with various $\Delta t$ and a reference one computed via the NCP/PGS solver with small time step $\Delta t= 10^{-5}s$.
+The deviation from the reference trajectory is quantified via the integral consistency error defined as $ \sum_{\tau=0}^T \| q^\tau - \overline{q}^\tau\| \Delta t$.
+As detailed in Sec.~\ref{subsec:ccp}, the error between the trajectories obtained with the CCP and NCP models is proportional to the time step $\Delta t$.

 \textbf{\\Underdetermined contact problems.} Underdetermination occurs when infinite combinations of contact forces lead to the same trajectory.
 These artifacts happen on the normal and tangential components of contact forces, as depicted in Fig.~\ref{fig:internal_forces}.
 As shown in Fig.~\ref{fig:internal_forces}, the solution found depends on the numerical scheme.
-We observe that the per-contact approaches (Alg.~\ref{alg:ccppgs},\ref{alg:raisim} and \ref{alg:ncppgs}) exhibit spurious internal forces at stiction, values which are not controlled by the algorithms.
-On the opposite, the algorithms working directly on the global contact problem with a proximal regularization (Alg.~\ref{alg:ccpadmm} and \ref{alg:stag_proj}) avoid injecting such artifacts in the contact forces (Fig.~,\ref{fig:internal_forces}).
+We observe that the per-contact approaches (Alg.~\ref{alg:ccppgs},\ref{alg:raisim} and \ref{alg:ncppgs}) exhibit jamming internal forces at stiction, values which are not controlled by the algorithms.
+On the opposite, the algorithms working directly on the global contact problem with a proximal regularization (Alg.~\ref{alg:ccpadmm} and \ref{alg:stag_proj}) seem to avoid injecting such artifacts in the contact forces (Fig.~,\ref{fig:internal_forces}).
+As future work, it would be interesting to investigate the theory behind the latter conjecture.